deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

   usually run such tests for user-visible interface changes, this is an example of running a (successful!) multivariate test between CDNs.

+  The outcome is a **7% improvement** in asset load times globally, translating into a **+1% conversion** on our site.

 ---

 TL,DR:

-- Fastly is generally more performant than AWS Cloudfront — for our userbase.
+- [Fastly][fastly] is generally more performant than [AWS Cloudfront][cloudfront] — for our userbase.
-- A/B testing CDNs is easy (with out toolset).
+- A/B testing CDNs is easy (with our toolset).
-- Synthetic performance checks (e.g. with Pingdom) do not reflect end user performance experience.
+- Synthetic performance checks (e.g. with [Pingdom][pingdom]) do not reflect end user performance experience.

-We split tested Cloudfront vs. Fastly across 1,000,000 users, in 12 countries, on 3 continents, over a significant time period.
-Using Fastly improved page load times by up to 50% and site conversion by up to a whopping 3.9% (with _p_ < 0.01).
-Read on for the caveats!
+We split tested Cloudfront vs. Fastly across **1,000,000 users**, in **12 countries**, on 3 continents, over a significant time period.
+Using Fastly improved asset load times by up to 50% in some areas, and site conversion went up by 7.2% in the best case... and down by 6.6% in the worst (with _p_ < 0.05).

+Read on for how we set this up and analysed the results.

 ---